Weeding out problems with your garden

 Pets, and in particular dogs, can be a big problem for gardens.
 If they urinate on grass which isn’t looked after, it can kill it.
 And one of the most common problems agents encounter is dog mess – scoop it regularly, don’t leave it as manure.

-"You'd be surprised how many people let their pets rule the garden" Louise explains.
-"A lot of occupants will let their dogs or other animals have the garden as their own territory to avoid ruining carpets and walls inside, and get so used to the garden being that way that they forget to rectify this when leaving.
+Many tenants can let the pets rule the gardens.
+While you can let your dogs or other animals have the garden as their own territory to avoid ruining carpets and walls inside, don't get so used to the garden being that way that you forget to rectify this when leaving.

-"We've had many disputes over gardening issues but ultimately, as with the home itself, you must return the exterior as you were given it at the start of your tenancy".
+We have experienced many disputes over gardening issues but ultimately, as with the home itself, you must return the exterior as you were given it at the start of your tenancy.

 Overgrown shrubbery and flowers

-Overgrown hedges not only look messy but they count within the agreement.
-They are also a big factor in first impressions of a home.
-You can tell a lot about a person by how well they keep their gardens.
+Overgrown hedges not only look messy but their maintenance is part of the agreement.
+They are also a big factor in first impressions of a home; you can tell a lot about a person by how well they keep their gardens.

 Allotments

-Sometimes tenants want to make some changes to the garden of their properties; allotments and sheds can be great ideas, but can be bad for the garden.
+Sometimes tenants want to make some changes to the garden of their properties; allotments and sheds can be great ideas, but can be bad for your deposit.

-If an allotment is dug on part of the garden, it should be restored to how it was before when the tenant leaves.
+If an allotment is dug on part of the garden, it should be restored to how it was before when you leave.
 Sometimes new tenants will want to keep the allotment and the responsibility becomes their throughout their own tenancy, but the handover of this must be agreed in writing between all parties to avoid any future discrepencies.

 Items on the grass